 There are two types of magazines.
 Single stack magazines have each bullet loaded directly on top of one another.
 They’ll form a single column, hence the term “single stack.”
 Double stack magazines mean that when ammo is loaded it creates a sort of zig-zag or staggered pattern.
 The bottom will be wider and will taper as you go up the magazine where a single cartridge gets loaded into the chamber.

 For reference, my 1911 uses a single stack magazine, while my P250 has a double stack magazine.
 While my P250 is smaller, the grip is slightly thicker than my full size.
-Single stack magazines offer you a slimmer profile and generally slimmer weapon in my experience.
+Single stack magazines offer you a slimmer profile and generally slimmer gun in my experience.
 However, the double stack setup allows you to have more ammunition available.
 This really comes down to personal preference, but it’s worth considering what’s important before making your purchase.

 9. Rimfire vs. Centerfire